KikuAI-Lab/reliapi/docs/wiki/Comparison.md

 ### Where ReliAPI is Different

-- **HTTP Support**: ReliAPI supports any HTTP API, not just LLMs
+- **HTTP Support**: ReliAPI supports any HTTP API (payments, SaaS APIs, microservices), not just LLMs.
+LiteLLM focuses primarily on LLM providers.
-- **Idempotency**: ReliAPI has first-class idempotency with coalescing
+- **Idempotency**: ReliAPI has first-class idempotency with coalescing for both HTTP and LLM requests
 - **Minimal**: ReliAPI is much smaller (~2K LOC vs large codebase)
 - **Budget Control**: ReliAPI has hard/soft caps with throttling